UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 Notes:

-They can even have elements that are lists.
+Lists can even have more lists as elements.

-We can get the length of a list, with `len()` like we did for strings.
+We can get the length of a list with `len()` like we did for strings.

-If your list contains lists, `len()` will return the number of elements in the outer list (not the total number of elements).
+Note that if your list contains lists, `len()` will return the number of elements in the outer list (not the total number of elements).

 ---